andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 1 (William Hartnell)</sub>

-I’d watch the first (superb) episode of the serial - which is eerie and strange - The Twilight Zone meets Narnia, but the rest is very cheesy and painfully dated.
+I'd watch the first (superb) episode of the serial - which is eerie and strange - The Twilight Zone meets Narnia, but the rest is very cheesy and painfully dated.
 Skip all of that and go on to good stuff.

 Story 1; 4 episodes - An Unearthly Child